lambdaisland/kaocha-cucumber/README.md

 When running through a REPL, we need to disable the glue-cache.
 Otherwise, after we change the **steps_definitions**, we will still run the old steps.

-The disable command is `(reset! lambdaisland.cucumber.jvm/glue-cache nil)`
+The disable command is `(reset! lambdaisland.cucumber.jvm/glue-cache nil)`.

 Example: